 Making his way through the crowd.
 PC Abby Muir Photography

-Rather than being shocked by this, our couple thought it was brilliant!
-Both passionate cat lovers (with three at home), Austyn shouted, I was hoping he’d come back for the ceremony!
-After allowing the tardy but welcome guest to join the festivities, Austyn and Marisa were pronounced married, they kissed and were introduced as Mr. and Mrs. Saunders and danced up the aisle as their family and friends stood and cheered!
+Rather than being shocked or irritated by this, our couple thought it was brilliant!
+Both passionate cat lovers (with three at home), Austyn shouted, “I was hoping he’d come back for the ceremony!”
+We allowed the tardy but very welcome guest to join the festivities.
+I then pronounced Austyn and Marisa married, they kissed and as they danced up the aisle, their family and friends stood and cheered!

-The Kiss.
+The Kiss at Roberts Mansion & Urban Estate.
 PC Abby Muir Photography.

 Then…on to what is probably (to me), the most important part of a couple’s wedding ceremony…the part that makes them legally and officially married…the signing of the Marriage Certificate.
 Don’t get me wrong – as your Celebrant, I am all about the ceremony, the vows, the ring exchange AND the pronouncement in front of family, friends and witnesses.
 However, I also believe that as a couple, you are making a legal commitment to one another, so the signing of the certificate is just as important as the rest.
 I loved that they were both so happy to sign the ‘paperwork’.
 Look at that smile on Austyn’s face.